uiuc-arc/Pasado/README.md

 ## Validating Section 5.5 Experiments

 Here, we detail the steps needed to reproduce our Adult Income experimental results in Section 5.5 of the paper.
-We will first enter into the `Section_5_5` sub-directory.
+We will first enter into the `Section_5_5` subdirectory.
 This can be done by running the following command:

 > `cd ~/Desktop/artifact/Section_5_5`